Legion2/CorsairLightingProtocol/.github/CONTRIBUTING.md

 You can contribute in many different ways, for example report a bug or come up with an idea for improvement.
 If you are good at programming you could also provide a fix for bugs or Pull Requests with improvements.
-If you want to help others using CLP you are welcome to extend the [Wiki on GitHub](https://github.com/Legion2/CorsairLightingProtocol/wiki).
+If you want to help others using CorsairLightingProtocol (CLP) you are welcome to extend the [Wiki on GitHub](https://github.com/Legion2/CorsairLightingProtocol/wiki).

 ## Finding information